 Wall Street watches a company's quarterly report closely to understand as much as possible about its recent performance and what to expect going forward.
 Of course, one figure often stands out among the rest: earnings.

 Life and the stock market are both about expectations, and rising above what is expected is often rewarded, while falling short can come with negative consequences.
 Investors might want to try to capture stronger returns by finding positive earnings surprises.

 Now that we know how important earnings and earnings surprises are, it's time to show investors how to take advantage of these events to boost their returns by utilizing the Zacks Earnings ESP filter.

 The Zacks Earnings ESP, Explained

-WFC has an Earnings ESP figure of 10.55%, which, as explained above, is calculated by taking the percentage difference between the $1.14 Most Accurate Estimate and the Zacks Consensus Estimate of $1.03.
-Wells Fargo is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+By taking the percentage difference between the $1.79 Most Accurate Estimate and the $1.77 Zacks Consensus Estimate, American Express has an Earnings ESP of 1.01%.
+Investors should also know that AXP is just one of a large group of stocks with positive ESPs.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported

 Use the Zacks Earnings ESP Filter to turn up stocks with the highest probability of positively, or negatively, surprising to buy or sell before they're reported for profitable earnings season trading.
 Check it out here >>

 A massive push to rebuild the crumbling U.S. infrastructure will soon be underway.
 It’s bipartisan, urgent, and inevitable.
 Trillions will be spent.
 Fortunes will be made.